-Back pain, pain down the legs, and changes in bowel and bladder habits are not commonly seen in people with kyphosis.
+Back pain, pain down the legs, and changes in bowel and bladder habits aren't commonly seen in people with kyphosis.
 If you have these types of symptoms, see your healthcare provider.

 Some of these can be caused by other spinal conditions or deformities.
 Or they can happen because of an injury or infection.
-Always talk with your healthcare provider for a diagnosis.
+Always talk with your provider for a diagnosis.

 How is kyphosis diagnosed?

 The healthcare provider makes the diagnosis of kyphosis with a complete medical history, physical exam, and diagnostic tests.
-For a child, the healthcare provider will want to have a prenatal and birth history of the child.
+For a child, the provider will want to have a prenatal and birth history of the child.
 They will also ask if other family members are known to have kyphosis.
-The healthcare provider also will ask about developmental milestones since some types of kyphosis can be associated with other neuromuscular disorders.
+The provider also will ask about developmental milestones since some types of kyphosis can be associated with other neuromuscular disorders.
 Developmental delays may require further medical evaluation.

 Diagnostic procedures may include the following:

 X-rays.
 A diagnostic test that uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.
 This test is used to measure and evaluate the curve.
-With the use of a full-spine X-ray, the healthcare provider measures the angle of the spinal curve.
+With the use of a full-spine X-ray, the provider measures the angle of the spinal curve.
 A treatment plan can often be made based on this measurement.

 Radionuclide bone scan.
 A nuclear imaging method that uses a very small amount of radioactive material, which is injected into the bloodstream to be found by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.

 MRI.
 A diagnostic procedure that uses a combination of large magnets and a computer to make detailed images of organs and structures within the body.
 This test is done to rule out any associated abnormalities of the spinal cord and nerves.